kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 ### Sewers

 - Open the first door, then activate Solo Mode
+- As MC, run past the Rakghoul group and click the door behind them
-- As MC, run forward towards Rakghoul group, then throw a Frag Grenade to hit as many as possible
+  - We used to throw a Frag Grenade here, but we need to conserve them for later fights
-  - The Rakghoul Fiend will always survive and has a 40% chance to save against the grenade
-  - The normal Rakghouls will die to the frag unless they hit their 40% chance to save
-- Swap to Carth and go through right hand door, then run up ramp and click door on right
+- Swap to Carth and go through right hand door, then run up ramp and click door on right, then click on Zaalbar's cell door
-- Swap to MC and click left door to force field
-  - If the rakghouls are not dead yet, try to finish them off quickly
-- Swap to Carth and click on Zaalbar's cell door
 - *Party: No change when prompted*
-- Use terminal to have Mission deactivate force field
+- As MC, use terminal to have Mission deactivate force field
 - Enter the Upper Sewers
 - *Party: Remove Mission*
   - ***Optional:** Return to Hideout, then Transit Back to heal fully while removing Mission*